ghga-de/ghga-metadata-schema/docs/schema_markdown/Restricted.md

  * [data_access_policy](data_access_policy.md) - Data Access Policy associated with an entity.
  * [data_use_modifiers](data_use_modifiers.md) - Modifier for Data use permission associated with an entity.
 Should be descendants of 'DUO:0000017 data use modifier'
  * [data_use_permission](data_use_permission.md) - Data use permission associated with an entity.
 Typically one or more terms from DUO.
 Should be descendants of 'DUO:0000001 data use permission'.
- * [data_use_permissions](data_use_permissions.md) - Data use permissions associated with an entity.
-Typically one or more terms from DUO.
-Should be descendants of 'DUO:0000001 data use permission'.
  * [family_name](family_name.md) - Last name.
  * [files](files.md) - The files associated with an entity.
  * [geographical_region](geographical_region.md) - The geographical region where the Individual is located.
 Any demarcated area of the Earth; may be determined by both natural and human boundaries.